New Or Used? The Best Hybrid SUVs and What They Cost New and Used

 When shopping for a hybrid SUV, new or used, you want a few things: A car that is known for going the distance—and remember, even the good ones can have issues or recalls—that has a solid tech interface that will be current for at least a few years and that has enough space and comforts for your daily routines and occasional road trips.
 You may also need space for kids, car seats, pets, luggage, and tall passengers.

-So we looked at the mid-size two-row and 3-row SUVs that can do all those things, as well as the base price for a hybrid model and the average used price, according to Cars.com, for a 3-4 year old model with less than 50,000 miles.
-We did not include the smaller compact SUVs that often eliminate key features and luxuries like rear seat air vents, leather seating options and a panoramic sunroof; those are already a good value and most offer good fuel economy.
+But for those who want fuel savings—fewer trips to the gas station and less money spent on gas—these are the mid-size two-row and 3-row SUVs that do all those things.
+We look at the base price for a hybrid model and the average used price, according to Cars.com, for a 3-4 year old model with less than 50,000 miles.
+We did not include the smaller compact SUVs that often eliminate key features like rear seat air vents, leather seating options and a panoramic sunroof; those are already a good value and most offer good fuel economy.
 If that’s what you’re hoping for, you can find that list here.

 Here are the best SUVs for tech, reliability, and fuel economy, how they’re priced new and what they go for gently used.

-The OG of Great MPG: Toyota Highlander Hybrid/Grand Highlander Hybrid
+The OG of Great MPG: Toyota Grand Highlander Hybrid

 Back in the day, this was the only SUV that offered tiny-car-like MPG with space for families, gear, and more—for my family, it was also a roof-top box, a bike rack, and space for the dog’s bed.
 And still, only stopping for gas a few times a month.